 A: Call the Social Security Administration’s national toll-free hotline at 1-800-772-1213, visit the Social Security Administration’s website, or visit your local Social Security office.

-A: We only get paid if you win.
-Generally our fee is 25% of past-due benefits with a maximum fee of $5,300.00.
-Any attorney’s fee must be approved by the Social Security Administration.
+A: In most cases we only get paid if you win.
+Generally our fee is 25% of past-due benefits with a maximum fee set by SSA which is currently $6,000.00 through one hearing by an Administrative Law Judge.
+You will have a written fee agreement in every case.
+Whatever the fee agreement is, all attorney fees must be approved by the Social Security Administration.

 A: We recognize that the application process for Social Security Disability can be long and frustrating.
 Typically it takes three to four months to get a decision on the initial claim.
 If denied, it often takes another three to four months to get a decision on the request for reconsideration.
 If denied on reconsideration, you then must file a request for a hearing.
 It currently takes about twelve months to get a hearing.
 Be mindful of the specified deadlines to appeal a Social Security Administration decision.
 Appeals generally must be filed within 60 days.